fzi-forschungszentrum-informatik/cartesian_ros_control/pass_through_controllers/README.md

 ## FAQ
 The passthrough controllers forward the trajectories to the robot for interpolation.
 On the ROS side, the possibilities to interfere with a running action are fairly limited and you can only start or preempt the trajectory execution.
-On the robot side, however, there will be additional ways to interfere that mostly depend on the OEM robot program that embeds the ROS driver.
+On the robot side, however, there will be additional ways to interfere with the execution that mostly depend on the OEM robot program and the implementation of the respective driver.
-Implementers of this driver need to determine what should happen when different events occur.
 The passthrough controllers support the additional concept of speed scaling, which can be used to pause trajectories.

 The following examples explain the passthrough controllers' behavior with the Universal Robots [`ur_robot_driver`](http://wiki.ros.org/ur_robot_driver).

 ### What happens when you hit the emergency stop?
 The trajectory execution is paused in this case by internally setting the speed scaling to zero.
 Once the program resumes, the trajectory execution continues.
-The passthrough controllers will wait until the execution finishes but will report an execution failure due to missing the waypoints' time requirements.
+The passthrough controllers will wait until the execution finishes but will report an execution failure due to missing the waypoints' time requirements if a goal tolerance is specified.

 ### What happens when you power-off the system?
-This cancels the current trajectory execution with preemption.
+This aborts the current trajectory execution.

 ### What happens when the robot goes into protective stop?
 This is handled similar to hitting the emergency stop.
 The speed scaling is set